 You don't really need a special day to make your friends feel loved and cared about.
 But Friendship Day offers you the opportunity to give your friends extra attention and honor your friendship with others.
 Read on to learn about Friendship Day facts and find out how you can best celebrate this day with your friends.

-Friendship Day 2013 will be celebrated on August 4.
+Friendship Day 2015 will be celebrated on August 2nd.

 The tradition of observing Friendship Day began in 1935 when Congress declared that the country would dedicate a day in honor of friends and celebrate it on the first Sunday of August annually.
 Since then, this event has been celebrated by people of all ages in several countries, in addition to the U.S. As more nations joined in the celebrations, Friendship Day came to be known as the International Friendship Day.

 A cultural phenomenon related to this event is the Friendship band that teenagers gift to their friends as a symbol of their friendship and bond that they want to cherish forever

 its fragrance lingers through out your life and keeps you fresh.

 A friend remains a friend no matter how badly they fight.

 I know you’ll always be there for me.